silverjuke/silverjuke/docs/scripting.md

     state = player.stopAfterEachTrack;

 Read/write property that contains the state of the "Stop after each track" option.
-This property is available in Silverjuke 2.52 or later.

 Example: